mashlom/mashlom-health-training/README.md

-while on the questions pageyou can do these commands:
+while on the questions page you can do these commands:

 // To switch to MongoDB
 window.toggleDataSource(true)